bingqixia/bingqixia/README.md

 <br/>

 ## 🎃 About Me
-🎓 I'm now studying for Master in Computer Science at Trinity College Dublin, Ireland.
+🎓 I'm now studying for `Master in Computer Science` at Trinity College Dublin, Ireland.

-‍💼 I have worked as an Android Development Engineer for 3 years and a Data Engineer for 2 years.
+‍💼 I have worked as an `Android Development Engineer` for 3 years and a `Data Engineer` for 2 years.

-💥 Living on music, fiction, coding and sunshine
+💥 Living on `music`, `fiction`, `coding` and `sunshine`

 </br>